cakephp/docs/en/appendices/2-0-migration-guide.rst

-Biggest roadblock for achieving this was maintaining some sort of backwards compatibility in the way the classes are loaded right now, and we definitely did not want to become a framework of huge class prefixes, having classnames like ``My_Huge_Class_Name_In_Package``.
+Biggest roadblock for achieving this was maintaining some sort of backwards compatibility in the way the classes are loaded right now, and we definitely did not want to become a framework of huge class prefixes, having class names like ``My_Huge_Class_Name_In_Package``.
 We decided adopting a strategy of keeping simple class names while offering a very intuitive way of declaring class locations and clear migration path for future PHP 5.3 version of CakePHP.
 First let's